-Some unsupervised approaches require no label or grouping in data, but optimizes the efficiency of the latent representation, either by maximizing mutual information between hidden variables in a GAN-based model (\cite{Chen:2016tp}) or by adjusting a so-called $\beta$-term in a variational lower bound (\cite{Higgins:2016vm}).
-Either study focused on disentangling capability, but not generalizability over novel contents.
+Some unsupervised approaches require no label or grouping in data, but optimizes the efficiency of the latent representation, either by maximizing mutual information between hidden variables in a GAN-based model \cite{Chen:2016tp} or by adjusting a so-called $\beta$-term in a variational lower bound \cite{Higgins:2016vm}.
+Neither study reported generalizability over novel contents.